EventStore/documentation/docs/cloud/automation/terraform.md

 For AWS, you'd need to confirm the peering request, use the `aws_peering_link_id` resource attribute for that purpose.

-For GCP, you need to initiate a peering from your cloud account to Event Store Cloud.
+For GCP, you need to initiate a peering from your cloud account to Kurrent Cloud.
 Use the resource attributes with `gcp` prefix to automate that part.

 #### Creating a peering

-Here is an example how to initiate a peering from Event Store Cloud to your own AWS account:
+Here is an example how to initiate a peering from Kurrent Cloud to your own AWS account:

 @[code](./snippets/eventstorecloud_peering.create.tf.hcl)

-### Managed EventStoreDB
+### Managed KurrentDB

-Use the `eventstorecloud_managed_cluster` resource to provision an EventStoreDB cluster or instance.
+Use the `eventstorecloud_managed_cluster` resource to provision an KurrentDB cluster or instance.
 You will need the [Project](#projects) and the [Network](#networks) resource information from previously created resources.

 #### Arguments